mehrankmlf/mehrankmlf/README.md

 Hi there 👋  I'm Mehran!

 I have been working as an iOS developer for the past 5 years.
 My background includes developing applications for a wide range of industries, including the stock market, banking, Financial, and entertainment.
-I have also worked on several large-scale projects, which required me to work with teams of other developers.
-My most recent project was developing and maintaining an application for one of the oldest and biggest Iranian banks.
+I have also worked on several large-scale projects.

 &ensp;
 <!--